CorneliusCJY/codecademy-js-rock_paper_scissors/README.md

 # **Rock, Paper, or Scissors**

 The Rock, Paper, or Scissors program is a classic two-player game that compares the items each player chooses.
-This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in using variables and arithmetic operators using JavaScript.
+This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in using functions using JavaScript.

 ## Table of Contents